How much can I contribute?

 Again, you can’t contribute more than you make in taxable compensation.
 But if you make over $12,000 (or $14,000 if you both are 50 or over), you may be able to contribute the full amount for each of you to a traditional IRA.
 In other words, for those under 50, that would come to $6,000 per spouse for a total of $12,000 for 2021 and 2022.

 However, keep in mind that you can’t contribute the maximum to a traditional IRA and still contribute to a Roth IRA.
 If you and your spouse contribute the maximum of $12,000 (or $14,000 if you both are age 50 or over) to traditional IRAs, you would not be able to contribute to a Roth IRA during the same tax year.

 When should I make contributions?

 Contributions can be made to your IRAs at any time during the calendar year and as late as the due date for filing your tax return (which is usually on or around April 15 of the following year).
-(See: Contributing Earlier to Your IRA Can Make a Big Difference Over Time)
+(See: Saving to your IRA now could make a big difference later)